 Community Centers and Cultural Organizations

-The University of Houston is a diverse community, with students, faculty and staff from many different backgrounds.
-To support the diversity present within our institution, UH offers a variety of cultural centers and student organizations accessible to the campus community.
+The University of Houston is a diverse community, with students, faculty, and staff from many different backgrounds.
+To support the diversity present within our institution, UH offers a variety of cultural centers and student organizations access to the campus community.
 Feel free to view their websites, subscribe to their newsletters, or follow them on social media to learn more about upcoming events and opportunities to get involved.

 - Project Row Houses

 Project Row Houses (PRH) is a community-based arts and culture non-profit organization in Houston’s northern Third Ward, one of the city’s oldest African American neighborhoods.
 Founded in 1993 as a result of the vision of local African-American artists wanting a positive creative presence in their own community, PRH shifts the view of art from traditional studio practice to a more conceptual base of transforming the social environment.

 - Talento Bilingüe de Houston

 Founded in 1977 as a small troupe known as "Teatro Bilingüe de Houston" (Bilingual Theater of Houston), this non-profit organization has evolved into a Latino Cultural Arts Center that offers a year-round series of performing arts and exhibits, alongside educational programming such as ongoing multidisciplinary workshops, a summer arts camp for children, and school touring productions.

 The Rothko Chapel is a spiritual space, a forum for world leaders, a place for solitude, and gathering.
 It’s an epicenter for civil rights activists, a quiet disruption, a stillness that moves.
 It’s a destination for the 90,000 people of all faiths who visit each year from all parts of the world.

 - Interfaith Ministries